MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 In this article you'll learn:

 - **How to create an authentication-enabled bot**.
-You'll use [cs-auth-sample][teams-auth-bot] to handle user sign-in credentials and the authentication token generator.
+You'll use [cs-auth-sample][teams-auth-bot] to handle user sign-in credentials and the generating the authentication token.
 - **How to deploy the bot to Azure and associate it with an identity provider**.
 The provider issues a token based on user sign-in credentials.
 The bot can use the token to access resources, such as a mail service, which require authentication.
 For more information see  [Microsoft Teams authentication flow for bots](auth-flow-bot.md).
 - **How to integrate the bot within Microsoft Teams**.
 Once the bot has been integrated, you can sign in and exchange messages with it in a chat.